 Olive oil is best suited for searing, shallow frying (like eggs or pork chops, for example), sautéing, roasting, and grilling.
 It’s not a top choice for deep frying primarily because the amount needed would get pretty pricey because olive oil is a lot more expensive than vegetable oil.

 Olive oil has far less saturated fat than butter.
 Instead, it is primarily made up of monounsaturated fats, a type of long-chain fatty acid that’s considered one of the healthiest, according to the American Heart Association.

 Yes!
 Made from pressed olives, olive oil does not contain any animal products and is considered a vegan food.

-Both nourishing oils bring their own benefits to the table so it’s tough to call a clear winner.
+Both olive oil and coconut oil, bring their own benefits to the table so it’s tough to call a clear winner.
 Olive oil is a great source of antioxidants while coconut oil is brimming with medium-chain-triglycerides (MCTs).
 And while olive oil is a great option for oven-cooking, salad dressings, light sauteing, and drizzling, coconut oil’s taste and texture make it a good fit for dessert recipes.
 Both are also prime picks for DIY hair and skin beauty treatments.